Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 The test usually takes about 30 minutes.

 A radiologist and radiological technologist perform the test.

-A barium enema is a type of X-ray, so it uses a small amount of ionizing radiation to produce images.
+A barium enema is a type of X-ray.
+That means it uses a small amount of ionizing radiation to produce images.
 The amount of radiation is very small.
-The medical benefits far outweigh the small amount of radiation exposure.
-Parents should discuss any concerns with the medical team.

-The tube in the patient’s rectum will feel uncomfortable.
-The patient will feel like he has to have a bowel movement.
+The tube will feel uncomfortable.
+It may make your child feel like they need to have a bowel movement.
 There could be some cramping.
 These feelings will only last a short time.

 The radiologist will interpret the results and send a report to the doctor who ordered the test.
-A member of the medical team will share results at the next appointment.
+A member of your child’s care team will share results at the next appointment.